Inks Lake a Prime Spot for a Weekend

 Though it’s one of the smallest of the Highland Lakes, Inks Lake goes big in many ways.

 A run-of-the-river lake, Inks Lake covers 831 acres with a maximum depth of 60 feet.
-Its 888 feet of water fluctuates by only about a foot a year.
+Its water fluctuates by about a foot a year.
 At 4.2 miles long and 3,000 feet wide, it’s the shortest of the first five lakes on the Colorado River chain of Highland Lakes.

 Perhaps the most well-known place to take a dip — or a leap — is at Devil’s Waterhole.
 Located at Inks Lake State Park, this deep blue sinkhole is the park’s central attraction.
 Devil’s Waterhole offers cliff jumping, serene pools for swimming, and waterfalls for exploring.